Update: Web-push notifications are now enabled for the Chrome browser. This article has been updated with new information.

 With recent advancements in technology, there are now a few new methods that you can use to notify your readers of the latest posts or important updates from your blog.

 Today, I will be talking about PushEngage: A web push notification service for WordPress.
-It also supports other platforms like e-commerce sites, BlogSpot, Joomla, Drupal, bbPress & much more.
-Before moving ahead, let me show you how much traffic I got in 3 days from PushEngage:
+It also supports other platforms like e-commerce sites, WooCommerce, Joomla, Drupal, bbPress & much more.

 Using the PushEngage service, you give another subscription option to the readers of your blog who are using Chrome (all platforms) or Safari on Mac OS.